Lead Management: Digging Deeper Beyond The Surface Affecting Conversion Optimization

 4. Minimize, if not eliminate, frictions

-There are many reasons why conversion does not happen.
+There are many reasons why increasing your targeted conversion is difficult.
 More often than not, these are due to frictions that prolong or hinder the sales process to complete.
-A non-functioning sign-up form, checkout button, difficult requirement to obtain or any UI that interferes with users to finish an action or transaction in your website is categorically a friction.
+A non-functioning sign-up form, checkout button, difficult requirement to obtain or any UI that interferes with users to finish an action or transaction in your website is categorically under friction.
 Ah yes, you need to include those confusing copies as well.

-It is imperative that superb usability must be a prerequisite when doing any lead generation campaign or conversion optimization.
-Do test well every aspect of your landing pages to include clarity of information and call to action.
+It is imperative that superb user experience design must be a prerequisite when doing any lead generation campaign or conversion optimization.
+Improve your CRO program by testing every aspect of your landing pages.
+Make sure to include clarity of information and call to action.

 II.
 What’s The Next Stage After A User Becomes A Lead?

 1. Establish your lead management process

 So, the next stage for you to look at is to have a good lead management platform and process that can help ensure that any potential buyer will ultimately result in sale.